banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 - Reduced total console statements from 114 to 83 (27% reduction)
 - Completed cleanup in all major testing files
 - Created a comprehensive status document at `docs/developer/implementation/console-log-cleanup-status.md`

+### Progress Update (2025-05-30)

+Completed extraction of debugging tools into a dedicated DebugTools class.
+This refactoring removed ~500 lines of debug code from main.ts by consolidating three large debugging methods (debugTableData, debugDateNavigator, testContentParserDirectly) into a well-structured class with proper error handling.

 Next steps in the cleanup effort:
 1. Fix linter errors in DateNavigator.ts (high priority)